binarybottle/typing_preferences_to_comfort_scores/README.md

 - The full dataset (100%) is used for:
   - Feature space analysis (does not influence feature selection or model training)
   - Bigram pair recommendations (what additional data to collect)
-  - Timing-frequency analysis (timing information is not used to train the model)
 - Training data (80%) is used for:
   - Model training
   - Model output (bigram comfort scores)